-To change your PCP, you may call Customer Care at the number listed on the back of this booklet.
-You also may e-mail Customer Care at customer.service@sharp.com to change your
+To view or change your PCP, you can log into the Sharp Health Plan portal at www.sharphealthplan.com/members/patient-portals or you may call Customer Care at the number listed on the back of this booklet.
+You also may e-mail Customer Care at customer.service@sharp.com to change your PCP.

-PCP.
 Customer Care will check to be sure the PCP you select is accepting new patients.
 Customer Care will change your membership record to show the name of your new PCP and tell you when the change to your new PCP will take effect.
 The effective date is generally the first of the following month.
 If your PCP leaves our Plan, you will receive prompt notification from us and we will help you choose another PCP.
 You will receive a new Member ID card listing your new PCP anytime there is a change.